alphagov/govuk-design-system/src/styles/paragraphs/index.md

 ## Body small

-You can use the `govuk-body-s` class sparingly to make your paragraph font size smaller: 16px on larger screens and 14px on smaller screens.
+You can use the `govuk-body-s` class sparingly to make your paragraph font size 16px instead of 19px.

 The majority of your body copy should use the standard 19px paragraph size.